CAMBI-tech/BciPy/README.md

 ***Session***: Data collected for a task.
 Comprised of metadata about the task and a list of Series.

-***Task**: An experimental design with stimuli, trials, inquiries and series for use in BCI.
+***Task***: An experimental design with stimuli, trials, inquiries and series for use in BCI.
 For instance, "RSVP Calibration" is a task.

 ***Mode***: Common design elements between task types.
 For instance, Calibration and Free Spelling are modes.

+***Paradigm***: Display paradigm with unique properties and modes.
+Ex.
+Rapid-Serial Visual Presentation (RSVP), Matrix Speller, Steady-State Visual Evoked Potential (SSVEP).

 ## Authorship